Polymer/old-docs-site/app/2.0/docs/tools/glossary.md

 Eager loading refers to the process of loading dependencies statically, rather than on demand.
 Compare [lazy loading](#lazy-loading).

 ## entry point
 The HTML actually loaded by the browser to start the application.
 Usually `index.html`.
-In an application built with the [app shell](#app-shell) architecture, the entrypoint is loaded for many different URLs.
+In an application built with an [app shell](#app-shell) architecture, the entrypoint is loaded for many different URLs.

 # F
 ## fragment
-A lazily-loaded HTML file.
 Fragments are used to define bundles and are often associated with routes or non-critical resources.
+A fragment is a lazily-loaded HTML file.

 # G
 ## git
 A distributed version control system. bower depends on git to install components from their GitHub repositories.

-## grunt
-A JavaScript task automation tool that can be used to set up a custom build process using the [`polymer-build` library](#polymer-build).

 ## gulp
 A streamed JavaScript task runner that can be used to set up a custom build process using the [`polymer-build` library](#polymer-build).